Song Joong-Ki, Song Hye-Kyo To Spend New Year’s Eve Together, ‘Descendants Of The Sun’ Actors Get Set For KBS Drama Awards

 However, fans of Song Joong-ki and Song Hye-kyo are confident that their favorite actors will win the Best Couple Award doled out by KBS too.

-Recently, actor Park Bo-gum, a friend of Song Joong-ki and Song Hye-kyo, referred to the stars as the ‘almighty couple.’
+Recently, actor Park Bo-gum, a friend of Song Joong-ki and Song Hye-kyo, referred to the stars as the “almighty couple.”

 The chemistry between Song Joong-ki and Song Hye-kyo was so magical in Descendants of the Sun that the viewers began to wonder if the couple was dating in real life too.